morpheasgr/Bstk_wako_URL2PP/README.md

 Info:
 This is written in Batch and AutoHotKey.
+The app will automatically quit if BlueStacks is not running or when it's closed.

 Feel free to report issues.
 Sources and binaries are inside the Bstk64_wako_URL2PP.zip in the Releases section.